-The Slaughter of the Vampires – promoted as Slaughter of the Vampires – is a 1962 Italian horror feature film written and directed by Roberto Mauri (Night of Violence; Kong Island).
+The Slaughter of the Vampires is a 1962 Italian horror feature film written and directed by Roberto Mauri (Night of Violence; Kong Island).
 The original title is La strage dei vampiri (“The Massacre of Vampires”).
 The movie stars Walter Bigari, Dieter Eppler and Graziella Granata.
+It was promoted as Slaughter of the Vampires.

 La strage dei vampiri was a low budget production, so much so that actor Dieter Eppler (also in Castle of the Walking Dead) stated that many cast members were not paid for their work.